HMAS Yarra (D79): Design and construction

 Yarra had a displacement of 700 tons, a length overall of 245.75 ft, beam of 24 ft 3.5 in, and a maximum draught of 8 ft 10 in.
 The destroyer was powered by three Yarrow oil-burning boilers connected to Parsons turbines, which delivered 10,000 shaft horsepower to three propeller shafts.
 Yarra's designed maximum speed was 26 kn (although she achieved a full knot higher during full-speed trials), and she had a cruising speed of 11.5 kn, giving the ship a range of 2690 nmi.
-The ship's company consisted of between five officers and 68 sailors.
+The ship's company consisted of five officers and 68 sailors.

 The destroyer's main armament consisted of a single BL 4-inch Mark VIII naval gun, supplemented by three QF 12-pounder 12 cwt naval guns.
 She was also fitted with three .303-inch machine guns and three single 18-inch torpedo tubes.
 Later in Yarra's career, the destroyer was fitted with four chutes and two throwers for depth charges, and one of the torpedo tubes was removed.

 Yarra, along with sister ships Parramatta and Warrego, were ordered on 6 February 1909; the first ships to be ordered for the Commonwealth Naval Forces, the post-Federation amalgamation of the Australian colonial navies.
 Yarra was laid down by William Denny and Brothers, at their shipyard in Dumbarton.
 She was launched on 9 April 1910 by the wife of Newton Moore, the Premier of Western Australia.
 Construction was completed in August 1910, and the ship was commissioned into the Royal Navy as HMS Yarra on 10 September 1910 for the voyage out to Australia.
 Yarra and Parramatta sailed from Portsmouth on 19 September.
 Once the ships arrived in Broome, they were transferred to the control of the Commonwealth Naval Forces.
 The destroyer's name comes from the Yarra River in Victoria.